Proxy (film): Reception

-As of July 2020, the film holds a 65% approval rating on Rotten Tomatoes, based on 26 reviews with an average rating of 5.50/10.
-The website's critic consensus reads: "Proxys ambitious reach slightly exceeds its grasp, but its subversive narrative and alluringly dreamlike aesthetic make this horror mystery hard to ignore."
+On the review aggregator website Rotten Tomatoes, 64% of 25 critics' reviews are positive.
+The website's consensus reads: "Proxys ambitious reach slightly exceeds its grasp, but its subversive narrative and alluringly dreamlike aesthetic make this horror mystery hard to ignore."
+On Metacritic, the film has a weighted average score of 57 out of 100 based on 10 critics, which the site labels as "mixed or average" reviews.

 Bloody Disgusting praised the film as "a joyfully trashy, sinful slice of macabre entertainment".
 Fangoria also gave a positive review, citing the suspense and acting as highlights.
 Shock Till You Drop gave a more mixed review, overall praising the film while stating that the second half of the movie "drags a little".
 Reviews from ReelFilm and the Toronto Standard were more negative, with the Toronto Standard remarking that while the film was a "valiant effort to copy [Hitchcock]", the movie may have been too ambitious for the budget and actors to live up to.